grafana/tempo/docs/tempo/website/getting-started/traces.md

 Setting up tracing adds a label to all of these events.
 The label is generated when the request is initiated and that same label is applied to every single event as the request and response generate activity across the system.

 That label enables one to trace, or follow a request as it flows from node to node, service to microservice to lambda function to wherever it goes in your chaotic, cloud computing system and back again.
 This is recorded and displayed as spans.
-Each span is the amount of time between a request and response from a specific service in the request's journey through your system.

 Here's an example showing two pages in Grafana Cloud.
 The first, on the left (1), shows a query using the **Explore** feature.
 In the query results you can see a **traceID** field that was added to an application.
 That field contains a **Tempo** label.
 The second page, on the right (2), uses the same Explore feature to perform a Tempo search using that **traceID** label.
 It then shows a set of spans as horizontal bars, each bar denoting a different part of the system.